 Some people dream of being on television.
 For me, I think it’s fun when you can say, “Did you see me on tv?”
-Plus, it’s neat to see celebrities in person.
+Plus, it’s neat to see celebrities up close and in person.
 I have been lucky enough to see several different tv shows taped in New York.
 Just last week, I got Live with Kelly tickets and the week before I saw a Late Show taping.

 What is 1iota?

 It is totally free, you just sign up, complete your profile, and request tickets.
 It almost sounds like a scam but I have used it several times and can confirm it is the real deal.

 You are probably wondering – “What is the catch?”
 Well, yes there is a minor catch.
 You will have to wait.
 Shows do not want to be waiting for the audience so they ask you to arrive before the taping actually begins.
 The waiting time varies for each show.

 How to Use 1iota

 1Iota will review all the requests and let you know when yours has been approved.
 I didn’t have any issues clearing the 1iota waitlist, but I am sure it depends on the show and the guests.
 I would recommend requesting the NYC taping tickets as soon as possible.

 What TV Shows are Available?

 The availability and schedules of the shows vary, so check the calendar.
-Some of the more popular shows will be booked for weeks in advance and other shows you may be able to request the day before.
+Some of the more popular tv shows that tape in NYC will be booked for weeks and other shows may be available to request the day before.
 For example, Late Show with Stephen Colbert tickets need to be booked in advance.
-If you don’t find the show you want on 1iota you should go to the website for that show to find out more information about the taping.
+Also, keep in mind that many shows may not do many (if any) tapings during the summer months.

 What to wear to TV tapings in NYC?

-Choosing what to wear is important especially if you will be part of an on camera audience.
+Choosing what to wear is important especially if you will be part of an on-camera audience.
 If you are going to be on tv you need to look good!
 You should try to wear bright colors (within reason) because those look best on camera.
 Check the details of the show you are seeing to find any specific guidelines.

 What is it like to see a Late Show Taping?

-First of all, thanks to my friend Edwin for organizing 1iota tickets for The Late Show with Stephen Colbert.
+First of all, thanks to my friend Edwin for getting 1iota tickets for The Late Show with Stephen Colbert.
 We arrived a few minutes after 3 pm and they quickly checked our tickets and then we stood in line.
 After a short wait, we went through security and then moved inside.
 We took a few selfies while we were waiting.
 They had a strict no photo policy inside the studio.

 We still had to wait a bit longer after the bathroom breaks.
 They did have tv monitors playing the Late Show to entertain you, but with the crowd noise, I had trouble hearing it.
 Finally, we were allowed to enter the studio.
 They directed us to our seats and made sure to keep parties together.
 We got seats pretty close to the stage but all the way on the far right by the band.
 We could see well, but I knew there wasn’t much chance of us getting on camera.